kimptoc/wowactivityfeed/readme.md

 locale bits:

-- dupe item issues, perhaps several threads looking for same one, do a check as part of insert or do upsert...

 - Validate locale- only accept what we have , default en_US otherwise, code tries to do this, but fails
-- also restrict locales per realm, as per config
+- also restrict locales per realm, as per config, ie dont allow en_US for an eu realm.

+- use wget to crawl site and trigger conversions (or just copy english version...)

 - use google translate manually for first cut translations?

 - link realms so can switch to appropriate locale name, eg via realm id